We Started as a Mission

 West Morris has nurtured many who are active in ministry around the world and who are now serving in many different denominations.

 Our desire is to continue in the spirit of that from which we began – to be a place where the people are gifted and trained to minister, where the church is responsive to the needs of people and where the clear message of salvation and freedom from sin by the power of Jesus Christ is taught and preached.
+West Morris exists to awaken hope with the transforming light of Jesus.
+Our vision is to partner with God to cultivate flourishing and unleash revival in West Indy.

 History of the Free Methodist Church